Benign prostatic hyperplasiaEnlarged prostate; BPH

 Watchful Waiting.Watchful waiting (also known as active surveillance) involves lifestyle changes and an annual examination.
 (Even when choosing watchful waiting, it is important to have a doctor perform an initial examination to rule out other disorders.)
 Your doctor will monitor your condition to determine when it may be time to start treatment.

 Treatment.The primary goals of treatment for BPH are to improve urinary flow and to reduce symptoms.
 Many options are available.
-They include drug therapies to help shrink or relax the prostate, minimally invasive procedures that use lasers to reduce excess prostate tissue, and surgery to remove part of the prostate.
+They include drug therapies to help shrink or relax the prostate, minimally invasive procedures that reduce excess prostate tissue, and surgery to remove part of the prostate.

 Deciding Between Treatment and Watchful Waiting